Demonstration Project for the Industrial Sector

 Links to websites and documents, as well as other attachments than those specified above, will not be included in the application review process.
 There is no technical validation of the content of the attachments you upload, so please make sure that you upload the correct file for the selected type of attachment.

-Grant proposals will be assessed on the basis of four criteria:
+Applications will be assessed on the basis of the following criteria:

 • To what extent does the innovation represent something new?